Make Love Not Scars: #EndAcidSale

-On August 30, 2015, Make Love Not Scars released a series of beauty tutorials calling for a complete ban on over-the-counter sale of acid.
+On 30 August 2015, Make Love Not Scars released a series of beauty tutorials calling for a complete ban on the over-the-counter sale of acid.
 The campaign #EndAcidSale was created in collaboration with the creative agency Ogilvy and Mather.
 The face of the campaign is acid attack survivor Reshma Qureshi and she is seen giving beauty tips through a series of tutorials on applying eyeliner, lipstick and how to get rid of dark spots.

-The videos created for #EndAcidSale guided viewers towards a petition addressed to the Government of India, demanding a complete ban on toilet-cleaning acid and a stronger implementation of Poisons Act and Poisons Rules.
-The videos, titled "Beauty Tips by Reshma" went viral and have received over 2 million views till date and the petition garnered over 225,000 signatures within the first two weeks itself.
-On December 8, 2015, the Supreme Court of India directed Indian states to enforce the ban on over-the-counter sale of acid.
+The videos created for #EndAcidSale guided viewers towards a petition addressed to the Government of India, demanding a complete ban on toilet-cleaning acid and a stronger implementation of the Poisons Act and Poisons Rules.
+The videos, titled "Beauty Tips by Reshma" went viral and have received over 2 million views to date and the petition garnered over 225,000 signatures within the first two weeks itself.
+On 8 December 2015, the Supreme Court of India directed Indian states to enforce the ban on over-the-counter sale of acid.

 The campaign #EndAcidSale went viral and was covered extensively in Indian and international news.
-The success of the campaign was featured on The New York Times, The Wall Street Journal, BBC World, Mail Online, ABC News, Time (magazine), Mashable, Daily Mirror, People (magazine), The Independent, The Huffington Post and by influenciars, politicians and celebrities such Amitabh Bachchan and Ashton Kutcher.
+The success of the campaign was featured on The New York Times, The Wall Street Journal, BBC World, MailOnline, ABC News, Time magazine, Mashable, Daily Mirror, People magazine, The Independent, The Huffington Post and by influencers, politicians and celebrities such as Amitabh Bachchan and Ashton Kutcher.